pandalilium/test/README.md

 ## Develop

-The folder "src" is the www root; the site.
+The folder "www" is the root of the website.
 Everything here gets rolled out to the server

 ## Pull request